On Expressive Power of Quantized Neural Networks under Fixed-Point Arithmetic: Universal representation via quantized networks

-then $\sigma$ quantized networks under $\Qps$ can universally approximate. \end{theorem}
+then $\sigma$ quantized networks under $\Qps$ can universally represent. \end{theorem}

-\begin{lemma} Consider an activation function $\sigma:\bbR\rightarrow\bbR$ and $\Qps$ which satisfy one of the conditions of \cref{lem:sufficiency}.
+\begin{lemma} Consider an activation function $\sigma:\bbR\rightarrow\bbR$, $p,s\in\bbN$ satisfying $s\le 2^p-1$, and $\Qps$ which satisfy one of the conditions in \cref{lem:sufficiency}.
 Then, $\mcB\mcS_{\sigma,p,s,b}=\Qps$. \end{lemma} Note that the assumptions in \cref{lem:b_sufficiency} are identical to those in \cref{lem:sufficiency}; thus, all activation functions listed in the discussion of \cref{lem:sufficiency} also satisfy the assumption of \cref{lem:b_sufficiency}.
-Although the expressive power of quantized networks with binary weights is constrained due to their binary nature, most activation functions are capable of universal approximation by Lemma \cref{lem:b_sufficiency}.
+Although the expressive power of quantized networks with binary weights is constrained due to their binary nature, most activation functions are capable of universal representation by \cref{lem:b_sufficiency}.